 - The zipper is hard to get to when the canopy is closed.

 - Zipping the canopy sides together requires an extra set of hands.

 When Can Baby Start Sleeping In a Bassinet?

 Bassinets are perfect for newborns, so you can start using them as soon as you bring your baby home from the hospital.
 I did with my second baby, and it worked out well.
 I loved that I could always be close by.

 If I was asleep, he was in my bedroom with me, sleeping in his bassinet.
 When I was washing dishes, he was in the dining room next to the kitchen, where I could keep my eye on him.
 I just felt better when he was in sight.

 The Benefits Are Real

-If you decide to use one, you need to pay close attention to when your baby has outgrown it.
-Remember that they’re only meant to be used for a limited time.
+If you decide to use a bassinet, you’ll need to watch for signs your baby is outgrowing it.
+Remember, they’re only meant to be used for a limited time.
 Also, make sure you know the weight limits and note when your baby is getting close.

 Weight guidelines are not the only way to tell if your baby is too big, though.
-If they can crawl when they’re on their bellies or prop themselves up on their arms, they’re too big for a bassinet.
+If they can crawl when they’re on their bellies, prop themselves up on their arms, or sit up, they’re too big for a bassinet.